spacecloud-io/space-docs/content/storage/database/add-existing-database.md

 Use the hostname collected from the prerequiste step in the above connection string format.

-Then, give your database an `alias name`.
-The alias name that you give here, will be used in your GraphQL queries to identify your database (sinnce Space Cloud can work with multiple databases).
+Then, give your database an alias name.
+The alias name that you provide here, should be used in your GraphQL queries to identify your database (sinnce Space Cloud can work with multiple databases).
+By default alias name will be `mongo`, `postgres`, `mysql` and `sqlserver` for MongoDB, Postgres, MySQL and SQL Server respectively.

-For example, if you give alias name as `mydb`, then your GraphQL queries for `pokemon` table will look like this:
+For example, if you change the alias name to `mydb`, then your GraphQL queries should be updated to include `mydb` like this:
 {{< highlight graphql "hl_lines=2">}}
 query {
   pokemon @mydb {